 On the perimeters of the conservancy Lewa Wilderness has been working with the communities who do not benefit directly from tourism.
 These are their neighbours and with whom they share resources, as well as a past and future, but cannot work with on a daily basis.
 Lewa Wilderness is firmly committed as a major employer in the region to reaching beyond their own boundaries.
 This includes an innovative programme to support HIV orphans and their families as well as water projects to help secure increasingly stretched water sources.
 A range of their quality produce appears in the Lewa Wilderness shop and guests are welcome to visit any of these projects and are actively encouraged to do so to understand the broader issues facing this wonderful region.

-Kate Spencer, Lodge Manager
+Zoe Humber, Lodge Manager

 Karmushu Kiama, Lodge Manager